agentgt/ezpwdgen/README.md

 and [keepass](http://keepass.info/).
 While I have great respect for those tools they are more complicated, require you to synchronize across machines and difficult to share passwords with other people.

-With deterministic password generators you only need to share the master password and this program with someone else.
+With deterministic password generators you only need to share the master password and this program (and the words file) with someone else.

+Consequently **this password generator is stateless and will never modify or save files!**

 ## What is with the Emoji word database